Coexchangeable process modelling for uncertainty quantification in joint climate reconstruction: Joint reconstruction of Paleo sea-surface temperature and sea-ice with PMIP3 and PMIP4

 To fit the coexchangeable process model we first model SST via the coexchangeable model described in Section~\ref{sec:rougier} and the process of SIC given SST is modelled using the methodology developed in Section~\ref{sec:joint}.
+As described above, we build a MME by selecting a single representative simulation from each of the PMIP3 and PMIP4 modelling groups, with the exception of the HadCM3 model simulations where we make use of all three available PMIP4 simulations that use different ice sheet boundary conditions.
+The $m=13$ models selected are

+The assumption of coexchangeability is a prior judgement, and at the time of the analysis each of these models was deemed coexchangeable by the project's SMEs.
+Each ensemble member was projected onto the FAMOUS ocean grid with $4145$ spatial locations, and we use the 12 monthly means of SST and SIC.